Kaprun Lifts & Terrain

 • Opening Dates & Times

-Kitzsteinhorn: Oct - early June
+Kitzsteinhorn: Oct - late May

-Maiskogel: Dec - mid April
+Maiskogel: Dec - mid-April

 8:00am to 4:30pm